 History of the SMA Blues

 Sports were a major intramural activity until the 1970s when women's athletics became a part of the Oregon School Activities Association.
-Students at St. Mary's had the advantage of playing on CYO teams, so our teams were ready for inter-school games.
+Students at St. Mary's had the advantage of playing on CYO teams, so our teams were ready for interscholastic competition.

-At games enthusiastic dads yelled, "Come on Blue!" and so St. Mary's Blues became our name, and we then officially changed the school colors to blue and white.
-From a few bloomer-clad basketball players of the '20s to more than 70 percent of the students involved in at least one sport during high school, SMA has come a long way.
+With the team clad in their new blue uniforms, the players jokingly told the media they were the Blue Streakers and enthusiastic dads yelled, "Come on Blues!"
+The Streaker part was later dropped and so St. Mary's Blues became our name, and we then officially changed the school colors to blue and white.
+From a few bloomer-clad basketball players of the '20s to more than 65 percent of the students involved in at least one sport during high school, SMA has come a long way.